CTMM-TraIT/trait_workflow_runner/DevelopersInformation.md

 --------

 FindBugs is a static code analysis tool that looks for constructs that might indicate bugs.
 It works by analyzing Java bytecode (compiled class files), so compile the code before running FindBugs.
 If you run **`mvn compile findbugs:check`** in the main project directory, FindBugs will print all its warnings and generate the findbugsXml.xml file in the target directory.

+PMD
+---

+PMD ("Programming Mistake Detector") is a static code analysis tool that looks for constructs that might indicate bugs (like unused variables, parameters & private methods, empty blocks, overcomplicated expressions, and complex code).
+It works by analyzing Java code.
+If you run **`mvn pmd:check`** in the main project directory, PMD will generate the pmd.xml file in the target directory.

+CPD
+---

+CPD (Copy/Paste Detector) is an add-on to PMD that searches for duplicated code (copied/pasted code can mean copied/pasted bugs, and decreases maintainability).
+If you run **`mvn pmd:cpd-check`** in the main project directory, CPD will generate the cpd.xml file in the target directory.